cloudmesh/cloudmesh-mpi/doc/chapters/horovod.md

 2) Horovod can be used with either an MPI installation (i.e., OpenMPI) or Gloo, which is an open-source library by Facebook.
 OpenMPI seems to be the preferred option, though Gloo is reported to have similar performance results when combined with NCCL [^ref8] [^ref1].
 4) Horovod includes support for mpi4py [^ref5].
-5) Horovod has advanced techniques built-in for increased performance in the distributed training process such as tensor fusion [^ref6] and autotuning [^ref7].
+5) Horovod has techniques built-in for increased performance in the distributed training process such as tensor fusion [^ref6] and autotuning [^ref7].
 6) Horovod includes support for elastic training, which allows it to scale up and down the number of workers dynamically, allowing the job to continue if some hosts fail [^ref9].

 ## Usage Example

-The following example is a modified version with added commentary of code from the official horovod Github repo [^ref10], which is protected under Apache-2.0 license.
+The following example is a modified version with added commentary of code from the official horovod GitHub repo [^ref10], which is protected under Apache-2.0 license.
 This basic example uses keras with tensorflow 2.0, but the implementation is incredibly similar between other supported frameworks.
 See the official docs [^ref11] for individual differences in implementation between each framework.

 Step one: import horovod for the required framework